f4grx/sys11/README.md

 What is being done right now
 ----------------------------
+* Writing a 68HC11 simulator integrated with gdb to debug the monitor.
 * Editing schematic to fix errors and match reality of prototype
 * Writing the monitor ROM including a RAM allocator

 What remains to be done
 -----------------------
+* Finish simulating all opcodes
 * Replace fifth LS245 registers with sth that allows open drain on RST and IRQs.
 * Determine next step for hardware.
 Secondary board with more RAM?
 EPROM programmer?
 * NVRAM SSD using these old bq4017 samples maxim generously offered me for free